Attention-Based Multimodal Image Matching: Introduction

-\begin{enumerate} \item A novel attention-based approach for multimodal image patch matching by aggregating multiscale Siamese CNN feature maps, using the Transformer encoder.
-To the best of our knowledge, this is the first application of the Transformer encoder architecture to the multimodal image patch matching task.
+\begin{enumerate} \item Introduction of a unique attention-based methodology for multimodal image patch matching.
+This method aggregates Siamese CNN feature maps using a multiscale Transformer-Encoder.
+To our knowledge, this represents the inaugural application of the Transformer-Encoder architecture to the task of multimodal image patch matching.

-\item We propose a residual connection bypassing the encoder to enable end-to-end training from scratch, a crucial requirement in the absence of pre-trained weights for the task.
+\item Proposal of a residual connection that bypasses the encoder, facilitating end-to-end training from scratch.
+This is pivotal given the common practice of random initialization and the absence of pre-trained backbones.